 It's So Simple, Jell-O America's Most Famous Dessert

 The front cover features a Norman Rockwell drawing of a Grandmother making JELL-O by pouring hot water into a cup with a little boy in paper hat and a young girl standing on a chair to watch.
-The back includes another drawing by Norman Rockwell.
-A little girl takes the JELL-O out of the mold for her doll that's sitting on a green chair at a red table.
+The phrase "It's So Simple" is written in black lettering below the illustration.
+The back cover includes another drawing by Norman Rockwell.
+It contains a little girl taking the JELL-O out of the mold for her doll that's sitting on a green chair at a red table.
 Below are an open box of JELL-O with safety bag.
-Includes insert for JELL-O Ice Cream Powders.
+The front end page is made up of a typed letter signed by Alicia Bradley who is the principal at Miss Farmer's School of Cookery.
+The inside pages are dedicated to various recipes that utilize different flavors of JELL-O in them.
+All recipes are split under the categories of JELL-O Desserts, Delicious Whips, and JELL-O Salads.
+Some of the recipes listed are Mint JELL-O, Frozen Punch, Snow Pudding, Pear Whip, and California Special.
+All recipes include step-by-step directions on how to prepare the dish written in black lettering.
+Throughout the inside pages there are "Lessons" with colored illustrations depicting how to prepare different types of JELL-O. Also includes an insert for JELL-O Ice Cream Powders.
 Insert features illustrations of a brick of Strawberry Ice Cream, bowls, serving utensils, parrot figurine, and a vase filled with daisies and lilies.
 The back cover of the insert is a drawing of the box of Strawberry JELL-O Ice Cream Powder.
-"Jell-O Ice Cream Powder makes fine puddings as well as ice cream and ices."
-Insert size is 4 1/8" x 6" and has 2 pages. pamphlet has 14 pages.View this piece: jpg pdf
+The phrase "Jell-O Ice Cream Powder makes fine puddings as well as ice cream and ices" is written at the bottom in green, blue, and black lettering.
+The insert size is 4 1/8" x 6" and has 2 pages.View this piece: jpg pdf

 Donor: Sliker, Shirley Brocker